Rodu/av4vnstat/README.md

 The project uses Ant together with a bunch of other tools to validate, test, organize, document, and minify the Javascript source.

-Just type:
+To see the available Ant tasks just type:

-    ant -p
+    $ ant -p

-to see the available tasks.
-The ones you would use are ant debug, ant dist.
+The ones you would use are _ant debug_ and _ant dist_.

-###Runnint tests
+###Running tests

 In order to execute the automated tests you need to have the [PhantomJS](http://phantomjs.org/) executable on your machine.
 The script will look for phantomjs in:

     /usr/local/bin/phantomjs

-Also python is required for the build to run.
+Of course Python is also required for the build to run.